-Thanks to the pandemic millions of us are taking our holidays in the UK.
-Let’s take a look at what one small town in beautiful North Devon has to offer Britain’s holidaymakers.
-The Amateur Brain Surgery Team welcomes you to our guide to holidays in Great Torrington, an affectionately frank article about Torrington and the surrounding area revealed by the people who live there.
+Millions of us are taking our holidays at home in the UK.
+It’s a strong trend that’s set to carry on.
+So let’s take a look at what one small town in beautiful North Devon has to offer Britain’s holidaymakers.
+The Amateur Brain Surgery Team welcomes you to our guide to holidays in Great Torrington, an affectionately frank article about Great Torrington and the surrounding area – including the shit bits you want to avoid – as revealed by the people who live there.

 About Great Torrington – A sweet little town with a dark side